What Living in Hawaii Is Really Like: An Honest Guide from a Mainland Transplant

 The Outdoor Lifestyle

 Our family spends more time outside than we ever did on the mainland.
-Weekend hikes to waterfalls, after-school surf sessions, snorkeling on a Tuesday because the conditions are right -- this is just normal life here.
-The access to nature is unparalleled.
-My kids think it is completely normal to see sea turtles on their way home from school.
-They are growing up with the ocean as their backyard, and that is something no amount of money could buy on the mainland.
+Weekend hikes to waterfalls, after-school surf sessions with Brah Kimo down at Waikiki, snorkeling on a Tuesday because the conditions are right - this is just normal life.
+Access to nature is unparalleled.
+The boys think it's completely normal to see honu on the way home from school.
+They're growing up with the ocean as their backyard, and that's something no amount of money could buy on the mainland.

 Cultural Richness

 Hawaii is one of the most culturally diverse places in the United States.
 The blending of Hawaiian, Asian, Pacific Islander, and Western cultures creates something truly unique.
-The food alone reflects this: poke bowls, spam musubi, malasadas, loco moco, shave ice, plate lunches piled high with kalua pork and mac salad.
+The food alone reflects this.
+Poke bowls, spam musubi, malasadas, loco moco, shave ice, plate lunches piled high with kalua pork and mac salad.
 Your palate expands in the most wonderful ways.
+(Foodland Pupukea poke vs. Tamura's poke is the only debate I take seriously.)

-My children are growing up understanding that there is no single "default" culture.
-They are absorbing multiple traditions, languages, and perspectives just by existing in this community.
-That is an education no school curriculum can replicate.
+The boys are growing up understanding that there is no single "default" culture.
+They're absorbing multiple traditions, languages, and perspectives just by existing in this community.
+That's an education no school curriculum can replicate.

 A Tight-Knit Community

-Once you are in, you are in.
+Once you're in, you're in.
 The community here is fiercely loyal and deeply supportive.
 When someone is in need, people show up with food, time, money, and labor without being asked.
 School fundraisers bring out the entire neighborhood.
 Block parties happen because someone had extra food and it seemed wrong not to share.
 The sense of belonging, once you earn it, is profound.

 Best and Worst Months to Be in Hawaii